-And, on the ball as ever, Harvey's Point has recently produced a 'Green Guide' to their favourite things to see and do in Donegal and the North West: it includes scenic drives, golf courses, walking trails, beaches, historical sites, entertainment, festivals, restaurants and much more (with all excursions beginning from Harvey's Point, of course), and is available as a printed booklet and also an App.
+And, on the ball as ever, Harvey's Point has its own 'Green Guide' to favourite things to see and do in Donegal and the North West: it includes scenic drives, golf courses, walking trails, beaches, historical sites, entertainment, festivals, restaurants and much more (with all excursions beginning from Harvey's Point, of course), and is available as a printed booklet and also an App.

 Harvey's Point is understandably popular as a wedding venue, and it also has outstanding conference facilities - but, thanks to the layout of the buildings, events do not affect other guests.

 Conference/banqueting 300/350; video conferencing, secretarial services, free broadband wi/fi.
 Treatment rooms (hair, beauty, holistic).
 Children welcome (under 3s free in parents room, cots available free of charge, baby sitting arranged).
 Dogs permitted to stay in some bedrooms (no charge).
 Garden.